Skip to content

 Trace Data Collection

-Guance currently supports collectors using the Opentracing protocol for trace data collection.
-After enabling the trace data reception service in DataKit, by completing the instrumentation in the code, DataKit will automatically handle data format conversion and collection, and finally report it to Guance.
+Guance's trace data collection currently supports collectors using the Opentracing protocol.
+After enabling the trace data reception service in DataKit, by completing the instrumentation of the collectors in the code, DataKit will automatically complete the data format conversion and collection, and finally report it to Guance.

 Data Collection

-DataKit currently supports collecting tracing data from third-party tools such as DDTrace, Apache Jaeger, OpenTelemetry, Skywalking, and Zipkin.
+DataKit currently supports collecting DDTrace, Apache Jaeger, OpenTelemetry, Skywalking, Zipkin and other third-party Tracing data.

 Collection Prerequisites